NeoGeographyToolkit/StereoPipeline/docs/tools/dg_mosaic.rst

 ---------

 This tool can be used when processing Digital Globe images (:numref:`dg_tutorial`).
-A Digital Globe satellite may take a picture, and then split it into several images and corresponding camera XML files. ``dg_mosaic`` will mosaic these images into a single file, and create the appropriate combined camera XML file.
+Such an image product may be packaged as several sub-images and corresponding camera XML files. ``dg_mosaic`` will mosaic these sub-images into a single file, and create the appropriate combined camera XML file.

+The tool needs to be applied to the sub-images which form the left image, and then in the same way to obtain the right image.
+These can then be passed to ``parallel_stereo`` (:numref:`parallel_stereo`).

 Digital Globe camera files contain, in addition to the original camera models, their RPC approximations (:numref:`rpc`).
 ``dg_mosaic`` outputs both types of combined models.
-The combined RPC model can be used to map-project the mosaicked images with the goal of computing stereo from them (:numref:`mapproj-example`).
+The combined RPC model can be used to mapproject the mosaicked images with the goal of computing stereo from them (:numref:`mapproj-example`).

-The tool needs to be applied twice, for both the left and right image sets.

 ``dg_mosaic`` can also reduce the image resolution while creating the mosaics (with the camera files modified accordingly).